-The University of Nebraska Medical Center and Nebraska Medicine is involved in a clinical research study to test the safety and effectiveness of a possible COVID-19 vaccine for adults.
+The University of Nebraska Medical Center and Nebraska Medicine is involved in a clinical research study to test the safety and effectiveness of the Novavax COVID-19 vaccine for adolescents (aged 12-17).

 For this study, the medical center is working with the COVID-19 Prevention Network (COVPN), formed by the National Institute of Allergy and Infectious Diseases (NIAID) at the US National Institutes of Health to respond to the global pandemic.